 Take your pencil and a ruler and draw a straight line from the top right-hand corner of your third A board to the top right-hand corner of your fourth A board.
 Then cut along the line with a saw.

 That will leave you with an inverted triangle shape.
-Now disconnect the boards and use the PVA adhesive to stick them back together more securely.
+Ensure the boards have clicked together securely.

 Place your first inverted triangle in the centre of the rear wall.
 Then, make more inverted triangles and place them along the rear wall to the left and the right of your first inverted triangle.
 Make sure you leave a 10mm gap between the flooring and the back and side walls.